BES Counselor Corner

 WATCH D.O.G.S

 B.E.S would like to sincerely thank all our dads who took their time to support our students, school, and community!
 We had an unbelievable turnout, which included 300 dads and students, who arrived at 8:30 a.m. this morning.
 A D.O.G.S’s day begins by enjoying some doughnuts and juice with our staff and kiddos, along with a brief orientation where D.O.G.S receive a detailed schedule for the day.
 These amazing dads are kept busy in classrooms, working with small groups of students, helping teachers with special projects as well as other creative lessons.
 Later D.O.G.S hang out in the cafeteria with the students, enjoy lunch with their own children and spend time at recess getting to know the kids.
-You may even find them joining in on a game of basketball or four square.
+You may even find them joining in on a game of basketball or four squares.
 The day ends around 1:05 p.m. with a program survey, a reminder calls to the next WATCH D.O.G.S.
 It is most definitely an exciting busy and rewarding day.

 Thank you!